Kac1509/ZebrafishClassifier/README.md

 ├── Genotype.py
 The Genotype class is defined in this class and contains genotype related information.
-It also contains partitioning of data into train and test sets when not using cross-validation.
+It also contains the function responsible for partitioning the data into train and test sets (when not using cross-validation).

 ├── Helpers.py
-All helper functions used across files are located here.
+All helper functions are located here.
 It consists primairly of functions for file and folder manipulation.

 ├── Pre_trained_models.py
-All parameters for the pre-trained model and the process to extract the bottleneck layer for both VGG16 and InceptionV3 is located in this file
+All parameters for the pre-trained model are located here.
+The process of extracting the bottleneck layer for both VGG16 and InceptionV3 is located in this file

 ├── Predictions.py
 Prediction functions are located here.
-It predicts the class for the images located in the Predictions folder.
-It also contains the function to save the predictions and model parameters to a csv file.
+The predictClass function predicts the class for the images located in the Predictions folder.
+It also contains a function to save the predictions and model parameters to a csv file.

 ├── Setup.py
-This file is used to setup environment.
+This file is used to set up the environment.
 In this file all the paths are set and the data is extracted from the zip file.
 All folders are cleared to reset the environment for the next run.

 ## Authors